Investigate and explore construction and building using the engineering process.

 - Activity instructions provided in English and Spanish to support learning at school and at home

-Package #2 – VIDEOS + ADD-ON KITS ($200): We’ll ship up to 30 individual kits of supplies to one location with materials needed for each of the recorded activities.
+ADD-ON SUPPLY KITS ($50): Why waste time and money collecting supplies?
+We’ll ship 30 individual kits of supplies to one location with materials needed for each of the recorded activities.
+(Kits sold in sets of 30 only.)

-Package #3 – VIDEOS + KITS + LIVE session ($250): Includes a 20-minute live presentation from a Museum educator with an activity exploring engineering concepts by building with Strawbees: which materials are easiest to build with?
+ADD-ON LIVE session ($50): Includes a 20-minute live presentation from a Museum educator with an activity exploring engineering concepts by building with Strawbees: which materials are easiest to build with?
 What about strongest?
-How about tallest?
+How about tallest?.
+Please note, live presentation requires supply kits.

 Illinois Early Learning and Development Standards